raspberrypilearning/software-guide/backup.md

   ![USB](images/usb1.png)

 2. Open the USB drive in **File Manager**.
-3. Use **File Manager** to open a second window and position it side by side.
+3. Use **File Manager** to open a second window and position it alongside.

   ![USB](images/usb2.png)